 - Presence of fly ash, high furnace slag

 Next, to this, petrographic examination is able to test the alkali-silica reactivity (ASR) of aggregates.
-This examination often goes hand in hand with an inspection on the spot and physical and chemical testings inside the laboratory.
+This examination often goes hand in hand with an inspection on the spot and physical and chemical tests inside the laboratory.
 The composition of historical building materials can also be examined as part of renovation projects.